 For some reason, instead of staying behind in Xi'an where they had their own loyal troops, both Yang and Zhang went back to Nanjing with Chiang Kai Shek.
 This is strange if they were really traitors.
 Chiang Kai Shek put Zhang Xueliang and Yang Hucheng under arrest.
 However, he was very lenient with Zhang Xueliang.
 In 1949, when Chiang Kai Shek moved to Taiwan, he was taken and put in a villa near the sea.
 He was under a very loose house arrest, but he was free to go to church.
 He received many famous visitors and started a famous collection of Chinese art.
 In the last decades of his life, he became a Chinese art collector and studied the Bible.
 He became a Baptist.
-When he was about 90 years old, the President of Taiwan set him free.
+When he was about 90 years old, the he was set free.
 In 1993, he moved to Hawaii.
 He died there when he was 101 years old in 2001.

 Travel: 69 Jianguo Street in the central Lianhu District of Xi'an.
 Travel there is very easy because it is only about 3 kilometers or about 2 miles south of the Xi'an Train Station and the Xi'an Bus Station.
 You can walk there by going directly south on Jie Fang Lu, then going left on Dong Da Jie, and then turning on Jianguo Street.